movermeyer/redmine-releasedate/README.rst

 Server
 ~~~~~~

 Install it where your git repo resides.
-We only support local git repos, so make sure you have enough permissions.
+We only support local git repos,
+so make sure you have enough permissions to access git repo files.

 * ``pip install redmine-releasedate``
 * Specify redmine access options in ``releasedate.cfg``